sankeer28/PDF-Searcher/README.md

 - **File Upload:** Easily upload multiple PDF files
 - **Search Options:** Configure search settings such as case sensitivity and context length.
 - **Very Fast:** Results within seconds
-- **Search Results:** View search results with glowing highlighted matches and context information.
+- **Search Results:** Featuring highlighted matches with glowing effects.
+Context information, such as the page number, PDF name, and an adjustable preview length.

 ## How to Use
 1. **Upload Files:** Click on the "Choose Files" button to select PDF files for searching.